cocos/cocos-docs/en/index.md

 - [Jump Ball 3D](https://github.com/cocos-creator/demo-ball): Users can make jump ball games through this project.
 - [Taxi Game 3D](https://github.com/cocos-creator/tutorial-taxi-game): Physics-based game demo, users can make taxi games through this project.

 > **Note**: the above items will be updated from time to time.
-Their default branch on GitHub is `master`, which generally corresponds to the latest __Cocos Creator 3.0__ version.
-If you are still using an older version of __Cocos Creator 3.0__, these projects may not open, try to switch to the same named branch as the old version.
+Their default branch on GitHub is `master`, which generally corresponds to the latest __Cocos Creator__ version.
+If you are still using an older version of __Cocos Creator__, these projects may not open, try to switch to the same named branch as the old version.